swrlab/swrlab/PRINCIPLES.md

 ## Inclusivity, Diversity & Neutral Terminology

-We aspire our products and services to be accessible and usable by everyone.
+We aspire for our products and services to be accessible and usable by everyone.

 We only use neutral and inclusive names for our services and in our code and documentation.
 We advocate and educate others, whenever we come across occurrences of avoidable terms.